aravindmunna/hello-world-react-and-typescript-book/React.md

 ###Stateful Components

 Stateful components manage the state for itself and its child components.
 A stateful component would map its state to props that are passed down to stateless components for consumption.
 The props don't change once set and will always be consistent with the stateful component that set them.
 Whenever state is updated (calling `this.setState`) the stateful component will render itself and all of its children.
+A stateful component is a container that provides data or state service to stateless components.

 ###Stateless Component

 Stateless components don't hold state and depend on their stateful parent component for state.
 The stateless component can trigger events that would cause the stateful component to update state and therefore update the stateless component.
+Stateless components are reusable and they aren't dependent on a specific stateful component container.

 ###Data Flow